Applying for a loan online vs. in person: Which is better?

 - Limited assistance: If you apply online outside a lender’s customer service hours, you may need to wait for help if you get stuck.
 And even then, you might wind up using an unhelpful chatbot or navigating a phone tree.

-- Have to submit information online: Although lenders should provide a secure online portal, some borrowers may be hesitant to submit sensitive information, such as their Social Security number, online.
+- Have to submit information online: Although lenders should provide a secure online portal, there is always risk when you electronically submit sensitive information such as your Social Security number.

 - Easier to make an error: Filling out the application online leaves more room for errors in the process.
-For example, it’s easier to mistype when filling out your personal information online than it is in person with a loan officer reviewing your application as well.
+For example, it’s easier to mistype when filling out your personal information online than it is in person with a loan officer also reviewing your application.

 Pros and cons of applying in person